Paul Schrader: Political views

-Legal issues
+Allegations of sexual harassment

-In 2025 civil court documents made public allegations of sexual harassment and sexual assault made against Schrader by an unidentified woman who was his assistant.
+In 2025, civil court documents made public allegations of sexual harassment and sexual assault against Schrader by an unidentified woman who was his assistant.
 The alleged incidents took place between 2021 and 2024.
 Schrader reportedly had agreed to a confidential settlement with his accuser but ultimately reneged.
-Schrader’s attorney, Phillip Kessler, responded that there were two kisses during nights of drinking — one at the Cannes Film Festival in May 2024 and another some months prior — but that Schrader backed down after his advances were unreciprocated.
+Schrader's attorney, Phillip Kessler, responded that there were two kisses during nights of drinking – one at the Cannes Film Festival in May 2024 and another some months prior – but that Schrader backed down after his advances were unreciprocated.

 Favorite films

 In 2012, Schrader participated in the Sight & Sound film polls of that year.
 Held every ten years to select the greatest films of all time, contemporary directors were asked to select ten films of their choice.
 Schrader gave the following ten in alphabetical order.